 So what do we do about the Confidence Conundrum?
 Women should not be alone in trying to “fix” it.
 We need to accept it comes in all forms and stop falling in love with confidence only if it’s expressed by someone we believe should have it.

 Am I confident in my conclusions?
 Somewhat.
 Not totally.
 Enough to hit “publish” with confidence.

 I’m now confidently open for comments.

-Valerie Gordon is a former television producer who now runs Commander-in-She corporate presentations and workshops, helping women with the communication skills and tools (and confidence!) to create greater engagement at work and success and satisfaction in their lives.
+Valerie Gordon is a former television producer who now runs Commander-in-She, offering corporate presentations, conference breakouts and workshops, helping women with the communication skills and tools (and confidence!) to create greater engagement at work and success and satisfaction in their lives.
 Read the impact of her work in client testimonials.